-Becoming a professional in the criminal justice and law enforcement administration field allows you to explore your investigative instincts and perform an important service in the process.
+Becoming a professional in the criminal justice field allows you to explore your investigative instincts and perform an important service in the process.

-Criminal justice administration professionals combine their managerial skills with their knowledge of law enforcement to ensure that departments and agencies continue to run smoothly and efficiently.
+Criminal justice professionals combine their managerial skills with their knowledge of law enforcement to ensure that departments and agencies continue to run smoothly and efficiently.

 As a professional in this field, you have various options of career paths to pursue.
 You can choose to go into police work, social work, public safety, higher education, and more.
 Potential job titles include:

-Responsibilities within the criminal justice and law enforcement administration field consist of developing policies, managing records, providing law updates, advising crisis responses, among many others.
+Responsibilities within the criminal justice field consist of developing policies, managing records, providing law updates, advising crisis responses, among many others.

 Does this sound like the career for you?
 If so, fill out the form on the right-hand side of this page, and we'll get you started.

 Throughout this online degree program, you will learn to make informed decisions, learn how to run an effective criminal justice system, develop a complex understanding of the ethical issues and controversial policies facing criminal justice organizations and personnel, and get an overview of the theories and practices of law enforcement.

 Colorado State University-Global Campus’s Bachelor of Science in Criminal Justice prepares students to enter exciting careers in law enforcement, public- and private sector agencies, political science, research, social work, investigations, the military, and many other fields.
 The online criminal justice degree program includes the exploration of both traditional and contemporary methods of maintaining the balance between public safety and civil liberties.
 In addition to gaining knowledge of crime, law, and the justice system, students achieve an understanding of the ethical issues and relevant theories that apply to criminal justice and private sector organizations today.
 Graduates will gain a deep understanding of the functions and relationship between the police, courts, and corrections components of the criminal justice system.
 This program also explores many contemporary issues in this field such as technology, analytics, security, white collar crime, forensics, cybercrime, terrorism, and international crime.